Link to syllabus and lecture schedule for last offering (2012)

-Many curricula at ESF are designed to train students in designing solutions to problems associated with managing and developing land resources.
-A basic tenet of this training is that the engineer or manager must be able to locate and quantify the resource(s) being managed or problem(s) being solved.
-In addition professionals involved with the design and construction of facilities must acquire knowledge of construction surveying principles and practices.
-ERE 371 introduces surveying for these and other tasks associated with forest engineering or construction management practice.
+Many programs at ESF aim at training students in designing solutions to problems associated with managing and developing land resources.
+A basic tenet of this training is an ability to locate and quantify the resource(s) being managed or problem(s) being solved.
+In addition, professionals involved with the design and construction of facilities must acquire knowledge of the principles and practices of construction surveying.
+ERE 371 introduces surveying for these and other tasks associated with engineering or construction management practice.

 At the conclusion of this course, the student will be able to:

 - Use the principles and procedures of plane surveying for data quantification and collection, mapping, and construction layout

 - Analyze and reduce survey field measurements to produce a topographic map

 - Assess the accuracy and precision of field measurements, evaluate the sources of systematic and random errors in those measurements, and determine the suitability for calculating derived quantities